clojure-grimoire/grimoire/resources/1.4.0/clojure.core/rest/docstring.md

 Returns a possibly empty seq of the items after the first.
-Calls seq on itsargument.
+Calls seq on its argument.